RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab01.md

 The Wetty instance will already have the 'oc' command installed on them.
 The 'oc' command is used to connect to the OpenShift Master.

 ## Let's try the 'oc' command line (CLI) tool
-On your Wetty Instance, enter the following:
+Next, you want to login into OpenShift from your Wetty Terminal.
+Go to your Wetty Instance and enter the following:

 ```
 $ oc login https://master.ocp-naps.redhatgov.io:8443/ --insecure-skip-tls-verify=true